Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Bourne has averaged 23.5 receiving yards per game in his two career matchups against the Dolphins, 13.0 fewer than his over/under for Sunday's game.
+- Bourne is averaging 23.5 receiving yards per game in two career matchups against the Dolphins, 15.0 fewer than his receiving yards prop bet over/under for Sunday's game (38.5).

 - Bourne has caught a touchdown pass against the Dolphins once, but did not have multiple TDs in that game.

-- The 249.4 yards per game the Dolphins are conceding through the air makes them the NFL's 19th-ranked pass defense.
+- The 249.4 passing yards the Dolphins yield per game makes them the NFL's 19th-ranked pass defense this season.

 - The Dolphins' defense is seventh in the league, allowing 1.4 passing touchdowns per game.